miyonaka/leanbian-gen/README.md

    **CAUTION**: Currently, changing this value will probably break build.sh

-   Top-level directory for `pi-gen`.
+   Top-level directory for `leanbian-gen`.
 Contains stage directories, build scripts, and by default both work and deployment directories.

  * `WORK_DIR`  (Default: `"$BASE_DIR/work"`)

-   Directory in which `pi-gen` builds the target system.
+   Directory in which `leanbian-gen` builds the target system.
 This value can be changed if you have a suitably large, fast storage location for stages to be built and cached.
-Note, `WORK_DIR` stores a complete copy of the target system for each build stage, amounting to tens of gigabytes in the case of Raspbian.
+Note, `WORK_DIR` stores a complete copy of the target system for each build stage, amounting to tens of gigabytes in the case of Leanbian.

    **CAUTION**: If your working directory is on an NTFS partition you probably won't be able to build.
 Make sure this is a proper Linux filesystem.